• Insights

 How simulation can accelerate your development from the very start

-11 October 2022 Posted by Lieven Claeys Industry & chemistry, Perspectives, Product innovation
+11 October 2022 Posted by Lieven Claeys Perspectives, Industry & chemistry, Product innovation

 Simulation-driven design is a process where decisions on a system’s behavior, performance and design are greatly supported by the results of relevant simulations of said system.
 It is a well-known principle and widely used across all industries, with best-known examples in aerospace and automotive.
 The types of simulation we associate with those sectors are elaborate finite element analyses and complex model-based system architectures.
 In this perspective, we would like to shed some light on a less-known implementation of simulation-driven design, which is situated at the very beginning of any development.